 The Streaming System includes a muon Ethernet Filter and a muon Streaming Cable (1.50 metre length as standard, longer lengths available) and saves on buying each product separately.

 Individually the muon Ethernet Filter and muon Streaming Cable offer a high-end performance you’ll find hard to beat.
 But connected together as the muon Streaming System?
 Well, put simply there is no more effective way to accurately deliver noise-free data to your streaming device.

 The original eno Streaming System reset expectations of what was possible from networked audio, but the muon Streaming System, featuring our latest proprietary noise filtering technology, improves on every aspect of performance.

 By installing the muon Streaming System, you are ensuring that your streaming setup is delivering everything it’s capable of… a truly reference level performance.

 The muon Streaming System is hand made in the UK, and individually tested against the original reference product.
-The system comprises of a muon Ethernet Filter, plus a muon Streaming Cable in 1.5 metre length (additional lengths available in 0.5m increments ~ to 5m)
+The system comprises of a muon Ethernet Filter, plus a muon Streaming Cable in 1.5 metre length - NOTE from Mcleans display stock.
+Full 12 month warranty included.

 muon is Network Acoustics’ new reference range of digital cables and filters, designed for customers who want to hear their streaming system exactly as the designers intended.